Help your child find their voice

 How much does therapy cost?

-A one hour therapy session is £65.
+Therapy sessions cost £65.
+This includes additional support beyond the session itself.
 Other services include consultation, assessment and reports.
 Full details are available on request.

 How long does therapy take?

-I really need some help but I can’t afford it at the moment.
+I need some help right now.
 Do you have any suggestions?